 Skip to content

 Most people build automations to work perfectly.
 I built this one to see how it would fail.
-Here's what happens to Google Apps Script when you leave it alone for months.
+A technical autopsy of Google Apps Script at scale.

 Type